st392/ChangeHorse/README.md

 Source Code can be found at: https://github.com/st392/ChangeHorse/

-For the most current version DOWNLOAD HERE: http://minersusa.net/downloads/ChangeHorse.jar
+The most current version of this plugin can be downloaded here: http://minersusa.net/downloads/ChangeHorse.jar